ydb-platform/ydb/ydb/docs/en/core/integrations/orm/dapper.md

 To create a client transaction, use the `ydbConnection.BeginTransaction()` method.

+There are two signatures of this method with a single isolation level parameter:

+- `BeginTransaction(TxMode txMode)`
+  The `Ydb.Sdk.Services.Query.TxMode` is a  {{ ydb-short-name }} specific isolation level, you can read more about it [here](../../concepts/transactions.md).

+- `BeginTransaction(IsolationLevel isolationLevel)`
-Optionally, this method can accept a parameter of type `IsolationLevel`, which specifies the transaction isolation level.
-The following isolation levels are supported:
+  The `System.Data.IsolationLevel` parameter from the standard ADO.NET.
+The following isolation levels are supported: `Serializable` and `Unspecified`.
+Both are equivalent to the `TxMode.SerializableRW`.

-- `Serializable`: Provides full transaction isolation using optimistic locks.
-- `Unspecified`: Allows the database to determine the most appropriate isolation level.

-You can also specify the `TxMode` parameter.
-For YDB-specific isolation levels, you can learn more [here](../../concepts/transactions.md).

-Using the `Serializable` isolation level with the `TxMode.SerializableRW` parameter is equivalent to calling `BeginTransaction()` without parameters.
+Calling `BeginTransaction()` without parameters opens a transaction with level the `TxMode.SerializableRW`.

 Consider the following example of using a transaction: